Effective Date: January 1, 2023

 Your decision to apply for a position and provide your personal information to us is voluntary.
 We will tell you if information is required to move forward with your application.

 Sensitive Information: In some cases, we may collect sensitive personal information about Applicants, which requires a higher level of protection.
-Please note that, where permitted by law, we may collect, store, and use sensitive personal information about you, including race, ethnicity, veteran status, disability status, gender, age, marital status, and health and medical conditions.
-We collect this information for specific purposes, such as to improve our diversity and inclusion efforts and comply with legal obligations.
+Please note that, where permitted by law, we may collect, store, and use sensitive personal information about you, including race, ethnicity, veteran status, disability status, gender, sex, age, marital status, and health and medical conditions.
+We collect this information for specific purposes, such as to accommodate a disability or illness and comply with legal obligations such as anti-discrimination or diversity regulations (where applicable), protect the health and safety of our employees, and facilitate internal programs relating to diversity, equity, inclusion, and anti-discrimination.
 You are entirely free to decide whether to provide such information and your application will not be affected either way.
-Except as specifically requested, we ask that you avoid submitting information which may qualify as sensitive information under applicable law, including race, religion, ethnicity, nationality, age, gender identity, sexual life or sexual orientation, medical or health information, genetic or biometric data, political opinions, political party or trade union membership and judicial data such as criminal records.
+Please be assured that we will only use such sensitive information for the purposes set out in this Notice, or as otherwise described to you at the time such information is collected – and in accordance with applicable law.

-Generally, we collect personal information directly from you in circumstances where you provide it, such as when you create an account on rei.jobs, submit a job application, or when we conduct a phone or in-person interview.
-We may also receive information about you from other sources, such as from your named references, persons who referred you for a position, your previous employers or educational institutions, background checks (if applicable),recruiting agencies, third party recruitment sources and websites, publicly accessible sources such as your LinkedIn profile and other social media platforms, and third party platforms (such as Facebook, Dropbox or Google) in accordance with the authorization procedure determined by that platform, if you choose to connect your rei.jobs account with your accounts on such platforms.
+Generally, we collect personal information directly from you in circumstances where you provide it (for example, when you create an account on rei.jobs or through our casting portal, submit a job application, or when we conduct a phone or in-person interview).
+We may also obtain personal information from your previous employers or educational institutions, your named references, persons who referred you for a position, background checks (if applicable), recruiting agencies, third party recruitment sources and websites, publicly accessible sources such as your LinkedIn profile and other social media platforms, and third party platforms (such as Facebook, Dropbox, or Google) in accordance with the authorization procedure determined by that platform, if you choose to connect your rei.jobs account with your accounts on such platforms.

-We also use tracking technologies, such as cookies and web beacons, to collect certain information automatically about your interactions with rei.jobs.
-A “cookie” is a small text file stored on your hard drive or in device memory that help us improve rei.jobs and your experience.
-Web beacons (also known as “pixel tags” or “clear GIFs,”) are electronic images that we use on rei.jobs and in our emails to help deliver cookies, count visits, and understand usage.
+We may also collect personal information automatically about your interactions with rei.jobs and the casting portal using tracking technologies, such as cookies and web beacons.
+A “cookie” is a small text file stored on your hard drive or in device memory that help us improve our websites and your experience.
+Web beacons (also known as “pixel tags” or “clear GIFs,”) are electronic images that we use on our websites and in our emails to help deliver cookies, count visits, and understand usage.

-We use your personal information to evaluate a potential employment relationship with you and for other business purposes.
-In particular, we use personal information to:
+We use personal information to evaluate a potential employment relationship or other engagement with you and for other business purposes, including establishing employment relationships and to manage our business, keep our systems secure, and to comply with specific legal obligations.
+In particular, we use personal information:

 If we hire you, information we collect in connection with your application will become part of your employment record and used to manage the onboarding process and for other employment-related purposes in accordance with our internal employee privacy notice.